Hurricane Travel Insurance Coverage

 When to Buy

 The National Hurricane Center names tropical storms when sustained winds reach 39 mph.
-You must purchase insurance before this official naming occurs, as named storms immediately become foreseen events excluded from standard coverage.
+Buy insurance before this official naming happens.
+Named storms immediately become foreseen events excluded from standard coverage.

-Tropical depressions labeled "Invest 95L" or similar designations don't trigger coverage exclusions since they lack official names.
+Tropical depressions labeled "Invest 95L" or similar designations don't trigger coverage exclusions because they lack official names.

 Hurricane Season Timing:

-• Pacific: May 15-November 30 (affects Mexico's Pacific coast and Hawaii)
+• Pacific: May 15 to Nov.
+30 (affects Mexico's Pacific coast and Hawaii)

-• Caribbean high-risk period: August-October (78% of major hurricanes occur during these months)
+• Caribbean high-risk period: August to October (78% of major hurricanes happen during these months)

 Where to Buy

-Purchase hurricane travel insurance directly through provider websites when booking your trip to ensure immediate coverage before any storms develop.
-Compare multiple plans using insurance aggregator sites to find the best combination of coverage terms and pricing for your specific destination.
+Buy hurricane travel insurance directly through provider websites when you book your trip for immediate coverage before storms develop.
+Compare multiple plans using insurance aggregator sites to find the best coverage and pricing for your destination.

-Standard hurricane coverage requires storms to be unnamed at purchase, but Cancel For Any Reason offers an alternative when tropical systems are already developing.
+Standard hurricane coverage requires storms to be unnamed at purchase.
+Cancel for any reason offers an alternative when tropical systems are already developing.

 hurricaneProtection icon